opsdroid/opsdroid/docs/matchers/luis.ai.md

 You can find a quick getting started with luis.ai guide [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-get-started-create-app).

+If you want to use LUIS in a different language other than English, you will need to create a new app with the language that you wish to support.

+_Note: "Each LUIS app has a unique app ID, and endpoint log."
+[Multi-language LUIS apps Reference](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-supported-languages)

 ## Configuring opsdroid

 In order to enable luis.ai skills you must specify an `appid` and `appkey` for your bot.
 You can further configure the bot by enabling `verbose` or setting a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.